dhis2/wow-backend/guides/idea_tomcat_setup.md

 1. Build with Maven.
 Run the following commands from the command line:
     - `mvn clean install -f dhis-2/pom.xml -DskipTests=true`

+    if you are using version 2.41 or older, run this command too:
     - `mvn clean install -f dhis-2/dhis-web/pom.xml -DskipTests=true`

 2. Import Project to IntelliJ: